miravtmehta/kong/README.md

 ### build

-The `build` command runs `clean` + `setup`creates the go executables after setting up the postgres contaier.
+The `build` command runs `clean` + `setup`creates the go executables after setting up the postgres container.

 ### setup

-The `setup` command pulls the latest postres image and runs it as a container at port 5432.
+The `setup` command pulls the latest postgres image and runs it as a container at port 5432.

 ### run-mac